20 Sweet Stories About Moms (That Will Make You Want to Call Yours)

 Memories in verse

 The day I was dreading had arrived—it was inevitable.
 I had seen it coming but had chosen to ignore it for as long as possible.
 My very capable, intelligent mom had started forgetting to pay her bills, and it was time to take over her finances.
 As I looked through her wallet, I made a remarkable discovery.
 Tucked away in a tiny compartment were four Mother’s Day poems I’d written for her in the 1960s.
 She had saved and cherished those simple gifts for 50 years.
 What a happy surprise! —Submitted by Pat Witty, Fairmont, Minnesota.
-Don’t miss the 12 funniest things moms have ever said.

 To mom, on her special day